0330 822 0505

 How much can you borrow?

-The amount you can borrow largely follows suit with other standard mortgages and, again, will vary from lender to lender, but around 4.5x your annual earnings is usually a fair indicator.
+The amount you can borrow largely follows the same pattern as other standard mortgages and, again, will vary from lender to lender, but around 4.5x your annual earnings is usually a fair indicator.

 This can include a partner’s salary if you’re buying with someone else.